-Anna Maria – After closing for the month of September, The Anna Maria Island Historical Society Museum reopened October 13th with an entire new look, new resources, and more island history.
+After closing for the month of September, The Anna Maria Island Historical Museum reopened October 13th.
+While informative, now find a new look, new resources, and more island history.

-The updates to the Museum were made possible by grant money, and the hard work of volunteers, the Anna Maria Island Historical Society board members and preservationist Ashley Burke.
-The Florida Department of Cultural Affairs, Manatee County Tourist Development Council, Lizzie Vann, The Bishop Foundation, The AMI Chamber of Commerce Save the Trolley Fund and the Mary E. Parker Foundation all played a part in funding the updates to the Museum.
+Grant money made updates possible along with the hard work of volunteers.
+Additionally the Anna Maria Island Historical Society board members and preservationist Ashley Burke helped.
+The Florida Department of Cultural Affairs, Manatee County Tourist Development Council, Lizzie Vann, The Bishop Foundation, The AMI Chamber of Commerce Save the Trolley Fund and the Mary E. Parker Foundation all helped in funding the updates.

-Everything about the museum has been revamped with information presented in chronological order.
-There is a new color coded timeline showing the history of the three cities of the island with national events included.
+The entire museum is new.
+Additionally, it now has information presented in chronological order.
+There is a new color coded timeline showing the history of the three cities of the island with national events.
 A new maps kiosk has been added showing digital maps and aerial images.
-A map from when the Island was called Palm Key is now on display along with information about the original homesteads from the Homestead act of 1862 and the Land Act of 1820.
+A map when the Island was called Palm Key is now on display.
+Also with information about the original homesteads from the Homestead act of 1862 and the Land Act of 1820.

-The Museums front entrance has been updated to allow entrance through the front door instead of the side door.
-New flooring has been added along with thermal windows to protect the exhibits from sun damage.
-The historic park also received new improved signage for the Pine Avenue, the Old City Jail, the beach, Belle Haven Cottage and the houses at the end of the city pier.
+The Museums front entrance is updated.
+This allows entrance through the front door instead of the side door.
+New flooring went in along with thermal windows to protect the exhibits from sun damage.
+The historic park also received new improved signage.
+Additionally, this includes Pine Avenue, the Old City Jail, Belle Haven Cottage and the houses at the of city pier.

-Updates to the Museum coincide with the launch of the new Historic Anna Maria City Tour Brochure and the Historical Society You Tube page.
-The City Tour Brochure is a walking tour telling the story of different places, when they were built and what makes those places special.
+Updates to the Museum go with the launch of additional features too.
+Now find a new Historic Anna Maria City Tour Brochure and the Historical Society You Tube page.
+The City Tour Brochure is a walking tour.
+Additionally you’ll find out what makes island history special.
 On the new You Tube page find oral stories and videos from local residents.

 The Anna Maria Island Historical Society Museum is located at 402 Pine Avenue open 10am-4pm from January-April and 10am-1pm May-December.
-The Museum is closed Sunday and Monday and the month of September.
+Sunday Monday and the month of September the museum closes.
 Find the Anna Maria Island Historic Society Museum on Facebook.
-Admission to the museum is always free, but membership is encouraged.
+Membership is encouraged, however admission to the museum is always free.

 Anna Maria Historical Society